 "My aim is to be the first physician anesthesiologist in my country where all forms of anesthesia are done solely by trained nurses.
 As a physician, I would train more nurse anesthetists do the right thing." -Jeremiah

 Nurse Anesthetist August 2017- present

--Working as a active member of the multidisciplinary care team involved in assessing patient in the ED and other units needing cardiopulmonary resuscitation, making sure patients are fit for surgery and responsible for the administration of anesthetic agents.
+-Working as an active member of the multidisciplinary care team involved in assessing patients in the ED and other units needing cardiopulmonary resuscitation, making sure patients are fit for surgery, and responsible for the administration of anesthetic agents.